nimh-sfim/rtcog/README.md

 > NOTE: The modified plugin is in PRJ_rtCAPs/afni_plugin/plug_realtime.c

+> NOTE: The modified version of the plugin is not distributed with AFNI and available by default on the scanner.

 ### 2. Copy processing scripts to EXXXX directory

 1. Copy 01_BringROIsToSubjectSpace.sh from PRJ_Dir/Scripts/Realtime_Scanner/01_BringROIsToSubjectSpace.sh to the EXXXX directory in the realtime system.